 - Multidisciplinary and Interdisciplinary: Emerging concepts from complex dynamical systems are coupled with experimental techniques (including brain imaging) at the molecular, cellular, behavioral, and cognitive levels in brain sciences

-- Computational Biology and Neuroscience: Human Brain and Behavior Laboratory, Theoretical Neuroscience Group, Molecular and Social Computational Models
+Computational Biology and Neuroscience: Human Brain and Behavior Laboratory, Molecular and Social Computational Models

-- Experimental Studies and Facilities: Gene Therapy, Coordination Dynamics, Cognitive Dynamics, and Brain Imaging (fMRI and EEG), Behavioral Neuroscience, Visual Sciences, Neurobiological Bases of Learning and Memory, Retinal Circuitry,
+- Experimental Studies and Facilities: Gene Therapy, Coordination Dynamics, Cognitive Neurodynamics, and Brain Imaging (fMRI and EEG), Behavioral Neuroscience, Visual Sciences, Neurobiological Bases of Learning and Memory, Retinal Circuitry,

 - Translational Research: Gene Therapy, Neurological and Cardiovascular Diseases

-Faculty in the Center for Complex Systems and Brain Science
+Faculty in the Center for Complex Systems and Brain Sciences

 More Information About Programs and Financial Assistance